Paul Pettypiece consulting research logo steam train excursion near Red Deer with Hudson 2816, FP9A 1401

 From 1885 to 1890, a series of charters were granted to a number of companies to construct a rail line from Calgary to Edmonton but most never succeeded in getting started as a result of lack of financing.

-The Alberta and Athabasca Railway Company was to start in the summer of 1887 with a line from Calgary through Drumheller and north along the west side of Buffalo Lake to Edmonton (later adopted by the Grand Trunk Pacific Railway).
+The Alberta and Athabasca Railway Company was to start in the summer of 1887 with a line from Calgary through Drumheller and north along the west side of Buffalo Lake to Edmonton (later somewhat adopted by the Grand Trunk Pacific Railway).
 Had this been built at that time, it may have changed the principle corridor between the two major cities and the location of several municipalities that thrive in the corridor today.
+But a more direct route between the two major communities was desired.

 A revised charter was to take the railway near the proposed Alberta Lumber Company facilities (built in 1887) near Innisfail, owned by the same principals as the railway.
 It was to cross the Red Deer River northwest of present-day Innisfail where a townsite was laid out near the river and was to run west of the river northward.
 Grading commenced in 1887 but stopped after a month due to continued financial problems.
 Again, it would have had a significant impact on the location of communities.